The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 - Improve nutritional intake

-- Decrease disruptive behaviors among Alzheimer’s patients
+- Decrease in disruptive behaviors

 Disadvantages of Fish as Companions

-A main disadvantage of an aquarium is that it can be complicated to keep the water clean and the fish healthy.
+A main disadvantage of an aquarium is keeping the water clean and the fish healthy.
+An aquarium may also be more expensive than activities like animal visitation therapy.

-That way, you can determine if the ease of care and health benefits outweigh the price of leasing an aquarium.
+Analyze your nursing home’s budget and the interests of your residents to determine if the ease of care and health benefits outweigh the costs of leasing an aquarium.

 Birds as Companions